 Lock It Up

 Consider installing locks on external doors that are flush to the doorframe or are near its top or bottom, out of sight for your loved one.
-This might prevent escape in an emergency, so consider the benefits and risks of locks (and consider the high-tech door alarms explained above).
+This might prevent escape in an emergency, so consider the benefits and risks of locks and think about the high-tech door alarms that are explained above.

 Fake Knobs